-The bicycle and pedestrian improvement projects in rural areas are summarized in Table 18 and shown in Figure 20.
-Many rural shoulder projects identified in the roadway section (Table 13) of the TSP are also shown on Figure 20.
+The bicycle and pedestrian improvement projects in rural areas are summarized in Table 17 and shown in Figure 20.
+Many rural shoulder projects identified in the roadway section (Table 12) of the TSP are also shown on Figure 20.
 Together, these projects are intended to address existing deficiencies in the pedestrian and bicycle systems in the rural areas.
 The projects evaluated as part of the TSP update were combined with other projects identified in previous planning documents to provide a comprehensive list of bicycle and pedestrian improvements for the Jackson County TSP.
 The bicycle and pedestrian improvement projects in rural areas include:

-- Installing shared roadway pavement markings and signs along both sides of the roadway - Installing shoulders along one or both sides of the roadways - Installing enhanced bicycle and pedestrian facilities, such as wide shoulders and shared-use paths - See the Bicycle and Pedestrian Toolkit for additional information.
+Enhanced Shoulder - These projects involve installing enhanced bicycle and pedestrian facilities, such as wide shoulders and shared-use paths - See the Bicycle and Pedestrian Toolkit for additional information.